jridgewell/minionette/docs/minionette.collectionview.md

 ### "removeOne" Event

-The "removeOne" event is fired before calling `#remove()` on the view, and is passed that view as it's only argument.
+The "removeOne" event is fired before calling `#remove()` on the view, and is passed that modelView and the collectionView as it's arguments.

 ### "removeOne" Event

-The "removedOne" event is fired after calling `#remove()` on the view, and is passed that view as it's only argument.
+The "removedOne" event is fired after calling `#remove()` on the view, and is passed that modelView and the collectionView as it's arguments.

 ## #remove()